douglasb99/docs/docs/ledger/ledger-api-javascript/react-demo/tutorial.md

 ### Overview

 - An account consist of an Address and a private key.
 An Address is a base-58 encoded string containing a public key and allows one to transfer Fet into an account and one to look-up the balance held by an account.
-- A private key allows for withdrawal of funds, and thus ought to be kept secret.
+- A private key allows for withdrawal of funds, and must be kept secret.
-- The Entity class represents a public/private key pair and some basic operations pertaining to this such as key generation and generation of a an Address from a private key.
+- The Entity class represents a public/private key pair and provides for some basic operations pertaining to this such as key generation and the generation of a an Address from a private key.

-- The Address class by contrast contain only Addresses, the public component of an account, and is useful for validating Address formats, and converting between different formats.
+- The Address class wraps the public address, which it takes as a constructor, and is useful for validating and converting between Address formats.

 ### Code Explanation